tidesdb/tidesdb/doc/05-internals/transactions-and-mvcc.md

 ## The registry

-Live transactions are registered so the engine can compute the oldest live snapshot.
+Live transactions are registered so the engine can compute the reclamation floor: the smallest sequence any of them still reads at.
+A repeatable-read or stronger transaction holds it at its frozen snapshot for its whole life.
+A read-committed transaction holds it only while a read or a scan is in flight, at the ceiling that read took from the watermark — a read takes its ceiling and then reads the store, and a collection starting in between would otherwise keep one version per key and drop the ones the read still resolves to.
+The ceiling is published before the store is read and withdrawn after; a scan's stays published until its iterator is freed, and a point read inside an open scan does not lift it.
+Read-uncommitted resolves to the newest version, which no collection drops, so it registers nothing.

+A collection takes the floor in two scans with its high-water mark published between them, behind a full barrier, and a read publishes its ceiling behind one before it checks the mark.
+So a read whose ceiling the first scan missed is either seen by the second, and the floor stays at or below it, or sees a mark above its ceiling and takes the ceiling again above the floor it missed.
+The floor is never above the watermark, since nothing a collection reads is above it.

 The registry is on the commit path, so its cost matters: each transaction holds its own slot and leaves in constant time rather than by scanning a list.

 It is also **sharded**, because joining and leaving are per-transaction rather than per unit of work — every transaction does both exactly once, whatever else it does — so a single lock made